fbpx

 OSHA and ANSI SRL Standards

-1. Connectors – Connectors are any device that connects your body harness to an anchor point (e.g. shock absorbing lanyards, lifelines, self-retracting lifelines (SRLs), and positioning devices).
+1. Connectors – Connectors are any device that connects your fall protection harness to an anchor point (e.g. shock absorbing lanyards, lifelines, self-retracting lifelines (SRLs), and positioning devices).
 Account for potential fall distance when choosing a type of connecting device.
-Adding/using shock absorbing lanyards reduces the fall force impact on your body.
+Adding/using shock absorber lanyards reduces the fall impact forces on your body.

 2. Deceleration Devices – Any mechanism that serves to dissipate energy during a fall.
 Suspension trauma can occur in as little as 15 minutes; do you have a rescue plan?